ICJIA/icjia-accessibility-portal/content/faqs.md

 {new:2025-12-30}

 **Quick answer:** ICJIA web developers are methodically adding accessibility reports for each public site.
 Look for an "Accessibility Report" link in the footer of ICJIA websites.
 Here are some recent ICJIA accessibility reports: <a href="https://accessibility.icjia.app/docs/accessibility/index.html" target="_blank" rel="noopener noreferrer">ICJIA Accessibility Portal (this site)</a> | <a href="https://r3.illinois.gov/documentation/accessibility/index.html" target="_blank" rel="noopener noreferrer">R3 site</a> | <a href="https://i2i.illinois.gov/documentation/accessibility/index.html" target="_blank" rel="noopener noreferrer">i2i site</a>.
-Additional reports may be added as sites are audited.
+Additional reports will be added as sites are audited and remediated.

 **Full explanation:**